 The stream feature inventory completed for the Stream Management Plan includes mapping active streambank and adjacent hill slope erosion.
-The geologic material exposed in the banks and hill slopes is recorded and can be used to show the distribution of stream channel geology as presented in the map on page 19.
+The geologic material exposed in the banks and hill slopes is recorded and can be used to show the distribution of stream channel geology as presented in Figure 1 (opposite).